 He cofounded Bristol Technology Inc., which was sold to HP in 2007.
 He also founded Kenosia Corp., which was sold to HALO Technology Holdings.
 Additionally, Blackwell previously worked at IBM and NCR Corp.

-Besides his daughter attending LFCC, he and his wife, Pam, have three sons and two additional daughters.
+Besides his LFCC-alum daughter, he and his wife, Pam, have three sons and two additional daughters.
 Their oldest child attended community college and went on to attain a master’s degree.
 Some of Blackwell’s students have advanced degrees and have returned to school to study IT.